softwareQinc/qpp/INSTALL.md

 | `QPP_IDX`               | `default`, etc. [`default` by default] | Integer index type (`qpp::idx`)                                                                                                                                                                                     |
 |                         |                                        |                                                                                                                                                                                                                     |
 | `SANITIZE`              | `ON/OFF` [`OFF` by default]            | Enable code sanitizing (only for gcc/clang)                                                                                                                                                                         |

-If `QPP_MATLAB=ON` and the system could not detect your MATLAB installation, you can manually specify the path to MATLAB's installation directory via the additional CMake argument

-    MATLAB_INSTALL_DIR=/path/to/MATLAB

-If you are still receiving errors, you can manually specify the path to MATLAB's required libraries and header files via the additional arguments

-    MATLAB_LIB_DIR=/path/to/MATLAB/libs
-    MATLAB_INCLUDE_DIR=/path/to/MATLAB/headers

 ---